 These are the types of features to keep in mind when you’re shopping around for a vehicle.
 In general, choosing a moderately-priced, new-ish sedan with extra safety and anti-theft features will net you much lower insurance costs than choosing a high-priced, cherry-red sports car.

 Each year, Insure.com puts together a list of the most and least expensive vehicles to insure.
 If you’re particularly concerned about insurance costs, this is a good place to start.

-For 2017, the least expensive cars to insure included the Honda Odyssey LX minivan, the Jeep Renegade Sport, the Jeep Wrangler Black Bear, the Honda CR-V LX, and Jeep Compass, and the Subaru Outback.
+For 2017, the least expensive cars to insure include the Honda Odyssey LX minivan, the Jeep Renegade Sport, the Jeep Wrangler Black Bear, the Honda CR-V LX, Jeep Compass, and the Subaru Outback.
 The list of 2017 most expensive cars to insure includes several high-end models from Mercedes, of course.
-At the top of the list are the Mercedes 365 AMG convertible, Dodge GTS Viper, Mercedes s63 AMG 4Matic convertible, and Maserati Quattroporte GTS.
+At the top of the list are the Mercedes 365 AMG Convertible, Dodge GTS Viper, Mercedes s63 AMG 4Matic Convertible, and Maserati Quattroporte GTS.

 Maybe you’re already in the market for an Odyssey.
 If so, great.
 You know you’re looking at the cheapest car to insure.
 But if your car isn’t on the most or least expensive list, try the next few steps for estimating insurance costs.

 So with that in mind, start putting together a list of the vehicles that will work for your needs and wants.
 You really don’t want to have to run insurance quotes for fifteen different makes and models, though.
 So, instead, try to narrow your list down to five or fewer makes and models that you’re interested in.

 This will, of course, depend on how much you’re planning to spend on a car, how much room you need in your vehicle, and other personal factors.
 Once you have your list, you can start looking at actual quotes.

 Look at Apples-to-Apples Quotes